DirektoratetForByggkvalitet/code-server/README.en.md

 $argon2i$v=19$m=4096,t=3,p=1$ZW4gZWxsZXIgYW5uZW4gc2FsdC1rb2Rl$PdEpxNnNoDwO2/kTZR5mXYXTiE69xImVmUqNvGrwYQ4
 ```

 The last line is the encrypted password.
-The two examples are different, even though it is the same password.
-This is because the metods use different salt codes.
+The two examples above are different, even though it is the same password.
+This is because the two methods use different salts in the encryption.

 ### SUDO_PASSWORD_HASH

-The sudo password is a SHA512 encrypted password.
+The encrypted sudo password must be a SHA512 encrypted password.
 It is simple to create with openssl:
 ```
 openssl passwd -6 "passordet"
 $6$0MspJ/2dKDEMbCbU$gPATj5xac1OLEwxgZPFE8LL0K0mjAFjJ8jG96..C9hqmQ1hpKbP5cnYY/qlv3LuKoYr.Gm.3kUxDq/CMKs1wk/